Inbound Overview

 - Transfer Call: To connect callers with specific internal contacts or departments

-By adding these use cases, you’re giving Gail the context for different conversational scenarios, ensuring she knows how to appropriately handle various caller needs.
+By adding these actions, you’re giving Gail the context for different conversational scenarios, ensuring they know how to appropriately handle various caller needs.

 Step 4: Your Roster – Managing the Directory with Internal & Third Parties

-Gail can’t transfer calls if she doesn’t know who to transfer them to!
+Gail can’t transfer calls if they don’t know who to transfer them to!
 The Directory tab is crucial for this.

 - Go to the Directory tab within the Inbound section